wisecash/wisecash-support/_posts/2000-01-01-simulating-month-to-month-growth.md

 {% include full-screenshot.html file="income-growth.png" %}

-This feature is also useful to do break-even analysis on one of your product, especially when coupled with [tagging and filtering,Applying Tagging & Filtering].
+This feature is also useful to do break-even analysis on one of your products, especially when coupled with [tagging and filtering,Applying Tagging & Filtering].

 To forecast growth, you must first create a [repeat transaction,Setting up a Recurring Transaction] then apply the following steps: